ninedotnine/danso.ca/blog/saga-of-nat.md

 One day, Nat took a fairly routine protection job.
-A princess to be escorted safely three towns over, with treacherous wilderness separating them.
+A princess to be escorted safely three towns over, with treacherous wilderness separating each.

-Everything was going smoothly for most of the journey, but near the second town, they were ambushed.
+Everything was going smoothly for most of the journey, but near the second town, the group was ambushed.
 A well-known gang of thieves emerged from the trees.
 At least twelve, possibly more.
 They demanded the princess's cart and money.

 They were no match for Nat.
-With their nunchuks they easily dispatched one, two, three of them.
+With their nunchuks they easily dispatched one, two, three of their adversaries.

 But they were many;
 it quickly became clear that safest for the princess